sachinym/Github-Advanced-Security/Module3-Software_Composition_Analysis.md

 7. Click on **Commit Changes** twice.

-8. Now, click on **Pull Request** from the top navigation pane.
+8. Now, click on **Pull Requests** from the top navigation pane.

    ![github-advisory-database](images/g10.png)

-9. Now, click on **New Pull Request** to create a Pull Request.
+9. Now, click on **New Pull Request** to create a **Pull Request**.

-10. Navigate to the **Actions** section and from the left navigation pane click on **Dependency Review**  notice the failed **Dependency review** due to the dependency review finding the introduction of a vulnerable `Log4j` version.
+10. Navigate to the **Actions** section, and from the left navigation pane, click on **Dependency Review**.
+Notice the failed **Dependency review** due to the dependency review finding the introduction of a vulnerable `Log4j` version.

     ![github-advisory-database](images/gx1.png)

 ## Review

-In this module we have completed the following:
+In this module, we have completed the following:
- - Turned on dependabot and other SCA features
+ - Turned on Dependabot and other SCA features.
 -  Used the dependency submission action on a Java project.
--  Used the dependency review action to stop a pull request that contains the log vulnerability.
+-  Used the dependency review action to stop a Pull Request that contains the log vulnerability.